herghys/Koding-Next-Task-Three/README.md

 ### Challenge #1 (Easy): Let's add auto show win status if aiGuess value = your inputtedValue
 #### Difficulty: Easy

-Your number selection is stored, but your program need to now wether the AI is correct, you can do it manually by clicking the "Correct" button, but how if we make our program to automatically tell if The AI is correct?
+Your number selection is stored, but your program need to know whether the AI is correct, you can do it manually by clicking the "Correct" button, but how if we make our program to automatically tell if The AI is correct?

 Task
 -